wilmix8/WEB8.0/README.md

 h) Since it had  100% oops concepts it is ranked as Rank A' Programming language.
 Due to the  reasons  given below...

-WEB8.0(OJ7)  is   focused  on   creating  Prototype  software(when we  used  with Jdollar(CSHELL),used  to  create Gaming and utilities,  used  in  web application  with  java frameworks , used  with  Machine Learning, Datascience ,Single Webpage application , Remote X Application, etc  with  WEB8.0(OJ7) frameworks,  and  it  has  Advanced Oops.
+WEB8.0(OJ7)  is   focused  on   creating  Prototype  software(when we  used  with Jdollar(CSHELL),used  to  create Gaming and utilities used  with  Machine Learning, Datascience ,Single Webpage application , Remote X Application, etc  with  WEB8.0(OJ7) frameworks,  and  it  has  Advanced Oops.
 It  also  supports obfuscation, Code Security, and it  is Learnable .

 Note : [ World Rank A'  means  Advanced  programming language  when  compare  to  all  the  Programming languages  and   10  times  greater  than   Web1.0 programming  language.]